pebblecode/pebble-handbook/great-work/qualifying-leads.md

 ## Scenario

 We have a meeting scheduled with Arthur Dent, Senior Manager: Digital Innovation of Dent Co on 26th October.
-We know he is interested in creating more digital product within Dent Co but beyond that nothing.
+We know he is interested in creating more digital products within Dent Co but beyond that nothing.

 ## Qualifying the opportunity